MostafaRoohy/Project_CPyPy/README.md

-# CPyPy
+# CPy

-**Project_CPyPy** is a Python formatter that targets a **specific non-PEP8 personal style** optimized for fast visual parsing: aligned columns, explicit block terminators, and strong visual separation of logical parts.
+**CPy** is a Python formatter that targets a **specific non-PEP8 personal style** optimized for fast visual parsing: aligned columns, explicit block terminators, and strong visual separation of logical parts.

 The goal is not “standard formatting”.
-The goal is to make code **visually structured** so **I** can **feel** the relationships between lines before even read the details.
+The goal is to make code **visually structured** so we can **feel** the relationships between lines before even read the details.

 ---

 ## Why this style exists

-### What CPyPy optimizes for
+### What CPy optimizes for
 - **Scanability**: see variable groups and dependencies immediately.
 - **Stable shape**: diffs stay readable because alignment is consistent.
 - **Explicit structure**: blocks are visually closed (`#`), returns are visually boxed (`return (...)`).